 Problem Solving 101 Review

 Breakdown, analysis, hypothesis, execution.
 What Watanabe has described here is the scientific method, except he did it in a way everyone can understand.
-Teaching children this from a young age helps them think on their feet decades later, when they enter the working world, where problems are often complex and confusing.
+Teaching children this from a young age helps them think on their feet decades later.
+When they enter the working world, they’ll find real-world problems less complex and confusing.
 If I ever do come up with a school of life, there’ll definitely be a class called Problem Solving 101.

 What else can you learn from the blinks?